Hampshire County

 the old log house at Ridgedale - the first home of the Washington family

-Neglected or Destroyed Places - Landmarks that have passed or desperately need preservation.
+Destroyed Places also and ones now Gone - Landmarks that have passed

 Nature's Wonders